What Is Patriotism? Meaning, History and Impact on America

 Patriotism vs. Nationalism: A Critical Distinction

 Though often used interchangeably in casual conversation, patriotism and nationalism represent fundamentally different orientations toward national identity.
 Understanding this distinction is crucial for navigating contemporary political discourse and recognizing healthy versus potentially harmful expressions of national attachment.
+It also helps separate civic love of country from exclusionary ideologies; for a broader comparison of authoritarian political movements, see RevisionTown's explainer on fascism.

 George Orwell's Classic Distinction